top of page

 Dogs killed by lethal injection

 The most common way dogs are killed in the public shelters in Romania is by lethal injection straight into their veins.
 They have no pain relief, no anaesthesia and, due to the sheer number of dogs that are killed at any one time, care isn’t even taken to make sure they’re injected correctly.
-More often than not, the dogs do not die a quick, painless death.
+Often, the dogs do not die a quick, painless death.

 The 2008 Animal Protection Law